ansys/pymapdl/doc/source/contributing.rst

   for past versions of ``ansys.mapdl.core`` without having to worry about untested features.
-- When a minor release candidate is ready, a new `release` branch will be created from `master` with the next incremented minor version (e.g. `release/0.2`), which will be thoroughly tested.
-When deemed stable, the release branch will be tagged with the version (`0.2.0` in this case), and if necessary merged with master if any changes were pushed to it.
-Feature development then continues on `master` and any hotfixes will now be merged with this release.
+- When a minor release candidate is ready, a new `release` branch will be created from `main` with the next incremented minor version (e.g. `release/0.2`), which will be thoroughly tested.
+When deemed stable, the release branch will be tagged with the version (`0.2.0` in this case), and if necessary merged with main if any changes were pushed to it.
+Feature development then continues on `main` and any hotfixes will now be merged with this release.
 Older release branches should not be deleted so they can be patched as needed.